EDPA Certification Test Candidates:

 The EDPA Certification Applicant must pass the Practical Exam with an 80% or better.

-13. The Certification Director will award Certified EDP Certificates to the Applicants that passed the EDPA Certification in writing and notify any who failed.
+13. The Certification Director will award in writing via mail/email within 14 days Certified EDP Certificates to the applicants that passed the EDPA Certification and notify any who failed.

 The skulls will be charted by a team of evaluators and the applicants work will be evaluated by the team.
 The team will consist of the EDPA Director of Certification, one (1) Certified EDPA member and one Texas Licensed DVM and these team members are those which have no conflict of interest associated with the candidate’s testing.

-*If the applicant fails the practical test, the applicant has the opportunity to retake the test the following year (and only the following year) without additional cost.
+*If the applicant fails the practical test, the applicant has the opportunity to retake the test the following year (and only the following year) without additional cost, unless applicant is a recipeint of the Miller Scholarship (applicant will have to pay to retest).

 For more information regarding the EDPA Certification Guidelines or Exam, please contact the EDPA Certification Director: